DiamondLightSource/htss-rig-bluesky/docs/tutorials/access-data.rst

 You may be prompted for a username and password to access data from the test rig.
 They are written on the top of the rig in question.

 Data is supplied through Tiled_ with a Databroker_ plugin.
-The Tiled datasets can be viewed like intake catalogs.
+The Tiled datasets can be viewed like Intake_ catalogs.
 The latest run in the catalog (-1) may be "read" and the data retrieved and plotted.

 .. code:: IPython